EnoxSoftware/NatDeviceWithOpenCVForUnityExample/README.md

 # This example project has been deprecated.
-**The “NatCam” and “NatShare” assets that the integration example depends on have been deprecated in the Unity Asset Store.
+**The “NatDevice” and “NatShare” assets that the integration example depends on have been deprecated in the Unity Asset Store.
 These features appear to have been merged and evolved into a new asset called VideoKit (https://www.videokit.ai/).**

 ---